tristanpenman/n64-heart-rust/examples/02-calling-rust-from-c/README.md

 ## Acknowledgements

-This example is based on work published by [MrPeanut](https://github.com/Mr-Pnut) in the [N64-Rust-Sample](https://github.com/Mr-Pnut/N64-Rust-Sample) repo on GitHub.
+This example is based on work published in the [N64-Rust-Sample](https://github.com/Mr-Pnut/N64-Rust-Sample) repo on GitHub.